How to get a parkrun barcode on a Garmin watch, an Apple Watch, or your smartphone

 How to run a Sub-20 minute parkrun

 The strategy to run a sub-20-minute parkrun is easy.
 Just do 4x 3:59 kilometres and speed up just a tad for the last km.
-After that statement of the obvious, it’s even more obvious that the secret lies in the and how to apply your optimised readiness on race day.
+After that statement of the obvious, it’s even more obvious that the secret lies in the training and how to apply it on race day.

 If you would like a personalised 6-week or 12-week 5k plan that is specifically geared towards your parkrun Saturday then try this.